 Regions and Availability Domains

-Private Access to Key Management
+Private Access to Vault

 Ways to Access Oracle Cloud Infrastructure

 You can access Oracle Cloud Infrastructure using the Console (a browser-based interface) or the REST API.
 Instructions for the Console and API are included in topics throughout this guide.
 For a list of available SDKs, see Software Development Kits and Command Line Interface.
-Terraform does not currently support Key Management.

 To access the Console, you must use a supported browser.
 You can use the Console link at the top of this page to go to the sign-in page.
 You will be prompted to enter your cloud tenant, your user name, and your password.